 - A referral by a Medical or Mental Health Services clinician is required when seeking most non-emergency off-campus services.
 If a referral is not obtained prior to seeking most specialist services, in-network benefits will not be available under the Plan.

 Note: The Columbia University Student Health Insurance Plan may not cover all of your health care expenses.
 The plan excludes coverage for certain services and contains limitations on the amounts it will pay.
 Please read the Student Health Insurance Plan Brochure carefully before deciding which plan is right for you.
 While this document will tell you about some of the important features of the Plan, other features may be important to you and some may further limit what the Plan will pay.
 Aetna compensates Columbia University for certain medical services as well as administrative expenses associated with servicing the insurance plan (including certain personnel expenses incurred by the CUMC Student Health Insurance office).
 In addition, based on aggregate claims experience, Aetna may issue a refund to Columbia to be applied toward future premiums.
-For more information, please review the Student Health Insurance Plans available, Gold and Platinum, or view the Master policy issued to Columbia, available at the CUMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.
+For more information, please review the Student Health Insurance Plans available, 90 Plan and 100 Plan, or view the Master policy issued to Columbia, available at the CUMC Student Health Insurance Office, or you may contact Aetna Student Health at (800) 859-8471.

 - The Student Health Service is also an annual plan, although fees are assessed per semester, with a portion of the fee due at the beginning of the fall semester, and the remainder of the fee due at the beginning of the spring semester.